-In line with the transfer of ex SSI land into STDC ownership the TVCA group is working to complete the transition of the South Tees Site Company into local ownership.
-South Tees Site Company is currently owned by the Department for Business, Energy and Industrial Strategy (BEIS) and is responsible for decontamination, keep safe, maintenance and security across the South Tees Development Corporation site.
-The transition of STSC will bring all activities on the STDC site into local control
+In line with the transfer of ex SSI land into STDC ownership the TVCA group is completed the transition of the South Tees Site Company into local ownership.
+South Tees Site Company was previously owned by the Department for Business, Energy and Industrial Strategy (BEIS) and is responsible for decontamination, keep safe, maintenance and security across the South Tees Development Corporation site.
+The transition of STSC brought all activities on the STDC site into local control